grimlucis/rpg-hack/04-monsters/01-monsters.md

 Monsters are arranged into categories:

-- Monstrous Humanoids
+1. Monstrous Humanoids
-- Undead
+2. Undead
-- Wild animals
+3. Wild animals
-- Dungeon Creatures
+4. Dungeon Creatures
+5. Outsiders
+6. Elementals
-- Dragons
+7. Dragons
-- Devils
+8. Devils
-- Demons
+9. Demons

 Monster stat blocks are a lot simpler than character sheets.
 Instead of a HP value, monsters get Hit Dice (HD); roll their HP as (HD)d8.
 This is roughly